horkhork/cses-programming-challenges/ferris-wheel/README.md

 CARGO_PROFILE_RELEASE_DEBUG=true cargo flamegraph ./target/release/ferris-wheel < index.html
 ```

-Need to follow up getting perf to work, instead, I eliminated the nested loop by
+Need to follow up getting perf to work, instead, I optimized the nested loop by
-using to list indexes, one from the front and one from the end.
+using two list indexes, one from the front and one from the end.